-There is a choice of restaurants in the village including Chinese and Indian and The Wife of Bath Restaurant boasts a stylish interior with first class cuisine!
+There is a choice of restaurants in the village including Chinese and Indian.
 The twice monthly Farmers Market is well attended and Wye is also home of the Wooden Spoon Jam and Preserves Company.
 The Annual Street Party is a great success at Christmas time.

 There is a good selection of organisations within this vibrant community including Good Companions Club, Gardeners Club, Brownies, Bell Ringers, Youth Fellowship.
 Rainbow Group (Mothers and Toddlers) and Youth Club.
 Sporting activities include the Cricket Club, Tennis Club, Football Club and Short Mat Bowls Club.
 There is an under fives Playgroup, Karate and Ballet – the list is endless in this popular, friendly and immensely pretty village.

-Facilities: Primary School, Prep School and Nursery School, Three Pubs, Library, Three Churches, Doctors Surgery, Part-time Dentist and Chiropodist, Post Office, Shops, Two Banks, Restaurants, Coffee Shop/Bistro, Bus Services and Main Line Railway Station.
+Facilities: Primary School, Prep School and Nursery School, Three Pubs, Library, Three Churches, Doctors Surgery, Part-time Dentist and Chiropodist, Post Office, Shops, Restaurants, Coffee Shop/Bistro, Bus Services and Main Line Railway Station.

 Ashford: 4.5 miles